 There is an automatic exit Compass retest for students whose exiting scores are below 37.
 The exit COMPASS retest will not count as an additional attempt in Math 0099.
-Only one exit test and retest is allowed in any one semester.
+A third COMPASS exit test is allowed for a fee.

 Attempts